 - Accumulating too many demerit points;

 - Failure to pay family support payments;

 If you are convicted for driving with a suspended license under the Highway Traffic Act, you face a fine of $1000 to $5000 for a first offence, and between $2000 to $5000 for a subsequent offence (i.e. if you are convicted again within five years of the first conviction).
 In addition to the fine, a judge may also give you up to six months in jail.
 An additional six months will be added to your current license suspension as well.

 If you are convicted for driving with a suspended license under the Criminal Code, you face a fine of $5,000 to $25,000 for a first offence, and between $10,000 to $50,000 for a subsequent offence (i.e. one within five years of your first conviction).
 An additional suspension will be added to your license under the Highway Traffic Act (one year for a first offence, and two years for a subsequent offence).
 The maximum jail penalty is up to five years in prison.

 In addition to the above, if you get into an accident while driving with a suspended license, your insurance will probably not cover the costs of the damages.
 You also may be sued by the other driver(s) or injured passengers.

-Contact Us for a Free Driving Under Suspension Consultation
+Contact Hicks Adams for a Free Consultation if you have been charged with Driving Under Suspension